mkalkar/vabenchmarks/README.md

 -filter/search datasets
 -Not all data has a corresponding image.
 Leaves it blank when displaying it.
 This would be nice to eventually fill in

+# Getting Started with Flask

+in terminal: navigate to "my-app/api"  and then enter ". venv/bin/activate".
+Then, type "flask run"